 GST does not apply if the transaction is between buyers and sellers both located in New Zealand.

 Norway requires Etsy to collect Valued Added Tax (VAT) on applicable goods sold to Norway buyers from overseas.
-Etsy collects and remits the 25% tax on applicable orders shipped into Norway if:
+Etsy collects and remits the 25% tax on applicable orders delivered to Norway if:

 - The seller is located outside Norway